Magellanic Penguin vs Yellow-eyed Penguin

 Do Magellanic Penguins and Yellow-eyed Penguins live in the same area?

-Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil.
-Yellow-eyed Penguins are found in New Zealand, Auckland Islands, Campbell Islands.
+No, their ranges do not overlap.
+Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil, while Yellow-eyed Penguins live in New Zealand, Auckland Islands, Campbell Islands.
+This geographic separation means they face different environmental pressures and predator communities.